Ibexian/EastMeetsKitchen/_posts/2016-05-31-japchae-korean-stirfry-noodles.md

 When it comes to Korean food, nothing beats a good bowl of japchae.
 It's  a stir-fry of vegetables, mushrooms and glass noodles made from sweet potato starch, which gives it a nice bite.
 The signature to japchae, however, has to be its flavor, which is a mix of sweet rice wine with soy sauce and sesame oil, which are classic Korean flavors.
 I packed my noodles full of vegetables, which makes the dish look healthy and appetizing.

 For those who want to add some protein, feel free to add in some minced pork and just flavor it with a bit of soy sauce.
-The dish is naturally vegetarian and vegan-friendly and to be honest, the shitake mushrooms give the dish a nice meaty bite already, but additional protein can certainly be added and would be delicious as well.
+The dish is naturally vegetarian and vegan, but to be honest, the shitake mushrooms give the dish a nice meaty bite already, but additional protein can certainly be added and would be delicious as well.
 <figure>
     <img src="/images/205-5.jpg">
 </figure>

 This is a very simple stir-fry recipe once you have all the ingredients prepared, which may be the hard part.
 The dish comes together very quickly once you start cooking.
-I think the key to make sure all the vegetables are cut around the same size so everything cooks evenly.
-For my tastes, I found my japchae needed a tad more soy sauce and sugar at the end, but season to your liking.
+I think the key is to make sure all the vegetables are cut around the same size so everything cooks evenly.
+For taste, I found my japchae needed a tad more soy sauce and sugar at the end, so make sure to season to your liking.

 <figure class="half">
 <img src="/images/205-4.jpg">